Terria-K/Towermap/README.md

 # Towermap
-A in-game level editor designed for creating TowerFall levels.
+A alternative TowerFall Level editor that supports more game elements and game mode.

 ## WORK IN PROGRESS
 This level editor is still work in poggers, and it still effectively being developed by a